-The Company's Q4 2023 financial performance was influenced by a higher volume of maintenance activity, well workovers, and drilling operations, as planned and included in the Company's guidance estimates.
-This increased activity level applied to the entire portfolio, and included ongoing work at the Wassana oil field where production was offline for the majority of the quarter.
-Accordingly, the combined impact of reduced production revenues during a phase of higher planned spending has negatively influenced the Company's Q4 2023 financial performance.
-At the same time, however, the results of drilling activity conducted during Q3 2023 suggest significant future development potential, as more fully described under the "Operations Overview" section in this MD&A.
+The Company's Q1 2024 financial performance was influenced by a higher level of maintenance activity, well workovers, and drilling operations across its assets, as planned and included in the Company's guidance estimates. results of drilling activity conducted during Q1 2024 suggest future development potential, as more fully described under the "Operations Overview" section in this MD&A.